dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-1-Intro_to_Java/README.md

 Tips:

-- Put your code in a file named `Scottometers.class`.
+- Put your code in a file named `Scottometers.java`.
 Remember that capitalization is important for class and file names.

 - Use `double` variables to store the numbers of miles and Scottometers.